lcostant/OMEGA/v1_TNG50/README.md

 * **TNG50 version**: TNG50-1[^1][^2]

-   All physical parameters associated to the galaxies of this release can be found at [IllustrisTNG webpage](https://www.tng-project.org/data/docs/specifications/)
+   All physical parameters associated with the galaxies of this release can be found at [IllustrisTNG webpage](https://www.tng-project.org/data/docs/specifications/)

 * **Modeling**: Radiative transfer calculations using SKIRT[^3] v9.0